FareHarbor/fareharbor-docs/external-api/faqs-and-best-practices.md

 expensive than doing it yourself with your own servers and custom software.

-In order to integrate with FareHarbor webhooks and API directly, you will need time from experienced software engineers.
-If you do not have these on staff, you may need to contract them and manage them.
+In order to integrate with the FareHarbor API and webhooks directly, you will need time from experienced software engineers.
+If you do not have them on staff, you may need to contract them and manage them.
 This is not always easy.

 ## Understand what kinds of events trigger webhooks